aliakbarvali/Asp-Data-Access-Layer-Code-Generator/README.md

 # Asp-Data-Access-Layer-Code-Generator
-this is not reposity, but it could help you to auto generate Data access layer form database. it could be powerfull tools to auto generate Storedprocedure and classes
+this is not reposity, but it could help you to auto generate Data access layer form database. it could be powerfull tools to auto generate Storedprocedure and classes.

 List of Generated File:
 1. StoredProcedure.sql